aeraglyx/float_tuna/README.md

 ## Data Acquisition

 In VESC Tool, log a ride.
-Ideally on flat ground, but representable of your normal riding with a variety of accelerations and decelerations.
+Ideally on flat ground, but representative of your normal riding with a variety of accelerations and decelerations.
 If not, at least stop the recording at the same location/elevation as you started, so the ups and downs average out.
 Few seconds is NOT enough.

 ## Installation